PART 1 CHURCH TEACHINGS

 Some of them could be because:

-- It gives them hope that when they die, they will go to a better place.
+- It gives him/her hope that when they die, they will go to a better place.

-- It allows them an opportunity to volunteer in church functions so that they can help others.
+- It allows him/her an opportunity to volunteer to participate in church functions so that they can help others.

-- It’s a place where they can make friends.
+- It’s a place where they can make new friends.

 - It’s a place that will provide for their family, when needed, a physical structure that can be used for their kids to get married in.